5 of my favorite Portuguese novels translated to English (available online)

 Sá-Carneiro, in particular, lived a bohemian existence, forever postponing finishing his education or the perspective of settling down with an office job.
-When his father ceased all allowances, he committed suicide in Paris at age 26, an act that left Pessoa forever broken.
+When his father ceased all allowances, he committed suicide in Paris at age 26, which left Pessoa forever broken.

 Some say “Lucio’s Confession” is the author’s veiled confession of his homosexuality.
-I read it as the author’s torment in finding his true self.
-One read of any of his poems and his soul is a tortured, dark, pained one.
-Had he lived today and he’d probably be labeled as a Millennial hipster.
+I read it as the author’s agony in finding his true self.
+Read any of his poems, and his soul comes across as a tortured, dark, pained one.
+Had he lived today, and he’d probably be labeled as a Millennial hipster.

-Yes, Lucio’s life is astonishingly similar to Mário’s but I don’t find it reason enough for the book to be autobiographical.
+Yes, Lucio’s life is astonishingly similar to Mário’s.
+Still, I don’t find it reason enough for the book to be autobiographical.

 “The habit of being sad makes her feel guilty of being happy.
 Like us, she does not know how to be happy without tears, nor does she laugh without the remorse of joy, and this can be seen in her eyes.”

-The book weighs on me and it’s not one I wish to return to soon.
-However, the window it opens to the reality of the Azores islands and Portugal during the years of the dictatorship is worth every single line you’ll read.
+The book weighs on me, and it’s not one I wish to return to soon.
+However, the window it opens to the Azores islands’ reality and Portugal during the years of the dictatorship is worth every single line you’ll read.